 Sacramento Republic FC

 Although they will be legally obligated to change their logo, the 29th MLS team will probably have as little brand change as possible.
-The logo should up as being relatively similar and the club’s maroon, brown, and cream color palette should also make the MLS jump.
+The logo should up as being relatively similar and the club’s maroon, brown, and cream color palette should also make the MLS jump in 2023.

 Got some logos we missed?
 Let us know on twitter.